shahidhk/go-hasura/README.md

 # go-hasura

-A simple Go client for Hasura
+A simple Go clien for Hasura JSON APIs

 ### Installation